Cross-Institutional Records: “Nick Bee” Communications Across Ann Arbor Police Department, HHS-OIG, and University of Michigan (AAPD Case 17-3517)

 Records relating to Ann Arbor Police Department (AAPD) Case 17-3517 were obtained at multiple points through FOIA requests.

-Materials obtained in Spring 2018 do not reflect the existence of a search warrant dated August 17, 2017 or associated email communications attributed to “Nick Bee.”
+Materials obtained in Spring 2018 do not reflect the existence of a search warrant dated August 17, 2017 or associated email communications attributed to “Nick Bee” (see: Ann Arbor Police Search Warrants (August 2017): Initial Appearance of “Nick Bee” in Case 17-3517).

-In response to a subsequent FOIA request, records produced on June 4, 2020 include a search warrant and return dated August 17, 2017, together with materials reflecting the collection of Google account data and associated email communications (Seventh Search Warrant – Google Data (August 17, 2017)).
-This record was not produced in response to earlier FOIA requests relating to the Rougeau investigation and was obtained through a later FOIA release dated May 19, 2020.
-These materials—including references to and excerpts of email communications—were not identified in records obtained via FOIA from the Ann Arbor Police Department (AAPD) in 2018.
+In response to subsequent AAPD FOIA requests, records produced in May–June 2020 include a search warrant and return dated August 17, 2017, together with materials reflecting the collection of Google account data associated with Dr. Paul Cronin and an account identified under “Nick Bee,” including related email communications.
+These materials—including references to and excerpts of email communications—were not identified in records obtained from the Ann Arbor Police Department in 2018.

-The communications include emails attributed to “Nick Bee" (an unidentified witness) describing allegations of criminal conduct by Dr. Bradley Foerster and Dr. Myria Petrou against Dr. Paul Cronin that are not supported by any identified investigative findings in the record.
+The communications include emails attributed to “Nick Bee” (an unidentified witness) describing sexual allegations involving Dr. Myria Petrou, as reflected in Title IX (OIE) materials, and allegations of criminal conduct by Dr. Bradley Foerster and Dr. Myria Petrou against Dr. Paul Cronin, and no investigative findings substantiating those allegations are reflected in the law enforcement or institutional records reviewed (see: “Nick Bee” Email Communications Referencing Dr. Paul Cronin – Ann Arbor Police FOIA Production (Case 17-3517)).

 These materials appear in summary, excerpt, and full form across the record.